International Pandemic Accord

 The international Pandemic Accord provides a unique opportunity to strengthen regional, national and global capacities so as to make infectious disease outbreaks less likely and, in particular, prevent them from spiralling into pandemics.
 These efforts require a treaty with clear-cut provisions that is binding under international law.

-Negotiations to be concluded by May 2024
+Negotiations to be concluded by May 2025 at the latest

 Better prevention and response